12 Essential Leadership Insights

-We’ve collected a dozen of our most popular leadership articles from our archives, and for a limited time, every article is open access.
+We’ve collected a dozen of our most popular leadership articles from our archives.
 With this collection, you’ll benefit from decades of research from academics and practitioners on the skills, processes, and frameworks that can help managers lead through times of uncertainty and disruption.

 Nelson P. Repenning, Don Kieffer, and Todd Astor

 Few questions in business are more powerful than “What problem are you trying to solve?”
 Leaders who can formulate clear problem statements get more done with less effort and move more rapidly than their less-focused counterparts.
 But stopping to ask this question doesn’t come naturally — managers must put conscious effort into learning a structured approach.